windingtree/sdk/docs/docs/index.md

   repeat: number; // Number of retries before the failing task will be marked as failed }

+// Coordination server client configuration interface ServerClientOptions {
+  serverAddress?: string; // The coordination server multiaddr.
+If not provided for a client node the address will be obtained from the smart contract
+}

-interface NodeOptions extends PeerOptions {
+interface NodeOptions extends PeerOptions, ServerClientOptions {
   chains: NetworkOptions[]; // Supported chains storage?: StorageOptions; // Optional the nodes' data storage
   signer: Wallet; // Ethers.js Wallet instance